odedstein/sgi-introduction-course/004_reading_and_writing_a_mesh/004_reading_and_writing_a_mesh.md

 ## Try writing your own mesh

 Try writing the following function:
-* `write_polyhedron`, which writes the simple tetrahedron from 003 to a file.
+* `write_tetrahedron`, which writes the simple tetrahedron from 003 to a file.

 As usual, the skeleton for this function, ready for you to fill in, can be found in `exercise/`.